daviebadger/books/restructuredtext/restructuredtext.rst

       Third quote.

-At the end of block quotes, it is possible to give attribution to a specific author of that quotes, if before name are two hyphens:
+If a block quote can be associated with an author, it is polite to give attribution.
+The attribution is usually written at the end of a quote with a blank line before, on a separate line with two hyphens at the beginning followed by a space and the author name:

 .. code:: rst

-   This is a ordinary paragraph.
+   This is an ordinary paragraph.

-      This is a super quote.
+      This is a quote.

       -- X Y